-- Rest!
-This is a major component to the healing process.
 Try to stay in bed or on the sofa for the first week after birth.
 Don't do too much too quickly, even though you may feel good.
-The only activities you do should relate to the care of the baby.
-Let someone else take care of errands, cooking, laundry, and other housework.
-Plan ahead so help with these activities is available.
+Your only activities

 Contact your provider if you observe any of these signs, as they could indicate